theacodes/blog.thea.codes/srcs/a-small-static-site-generator.md

 title: Writing a small static site generator
 date: 2018-05-11
 legacy_url: yes
+description: How I created a small markdown-based static site generator for my blog.
 ---

 There are like, a hundred different static site generators written in Python (and even more written in other languages).